Updated on: 11/13/2019

-Since the collapse of the Skagit River Bridge in Mount Vernon last month that left Dan and Sally Sligh floating helplessly in the water with serious injuries, there have been a lot of questions about who is at fault and what could have possibly been done to prevent such a disaster.
+Since the Skagit River Bridge collapse in Mount Vernon last month that left Dan and Sally Sligh floating helplessly in the water with serious injuries, there have been a lot of questions about who is at fault and what could have possibly been done to prevent such a disaster.

 Driver Claims Second Semi Truck Crowded Him